vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     cah21121699
     ```

-    If you do have to update your unique ID, try to use it consistently.
+    If you do have to update your unique ID, use it consistently.

 ### Exercise 2: Create an IoT Hub using the Azure portal